 - 4.9 The CEJISS Editorial Team may retract an already published article in exceptional circumstances.
 These circumstances may include cases when fundamental research, legal or ethical flaws are revealed, including but not limited to data manipulation and plagiarism.
 The CEJISS Editorial Team’s decision to retract an article needs to be confirmed by the CEJISS Editorial Board.
 This decision should follow the Journal’s Ethical Guidelines while the COPE retraction guidelines should be consulted.

-- 4.10 The CEJISS Editorial Team shall not accept any fees for publishing or processing a manuscript from authors.
+- 4.10 The CEJISS Editorial Team shall not accept any fees for publishing or processing a manuscript from Authors.

 Sources